correaeco/correaeco.github.io/contact.md

 ## Contact

-If you would like to collaborate or inquire about consulting services, please contact me using the form below.

 <div class="contact-container">

+<h2>Contact</h2>

+<p>If you would like to collaborate or inquire about consulting services, please contact me using the form below.</p>

 <form action="https://formspree.io/f/yourID" method="POST">